jbremer/vtdl/README.md

 # vtdl
 Easiest way to download samples through VirusTotal Intelligence.

-Setup by running the following command as root: `cp vtdl.sh /usr/bin`.
+Setup by running the following command as root: `cp vtdl.sh /usr/bin/vtdl`.
+From there on one can download one or more samples by hash or through the search utility.

+E.g., given `hashes.txt` containing a list of md5 or sha1 hashes, to download
+all the samples (that are available on VirusTotal anyway), run:
+`vtdl $(cat hashes.txt)`.